Gordon Food Service: Wholesale distribution

 In 1996, the company began a series of acquisitions in Canada, forming Gordon Food Service Canada.
 It now has nine distribution centers in Canada, located in Amherst, Nova Scotia; Boucherville, Quebec; Delta, British Columbia; Edmonton, Alberta; Milton, Ontario; Quebec City, Quebec; Rocky View County, Alberta, Winnipeg, Manitoba, and Ajax, Ontario.

 Gordon Food Service delivers products via truck to more than 100,000 customers, including independent restaurants, long-term care facilities, hospitals, schools, colleges, and regional and national chain restaurants.

 Stores

 Gordon Food Service opened its first cash and carry store in 1979.
 These stores were renamed GFS Marketplace in 1992 and rebranded to Gordon Food Service Store in 2014.
-As of 2025, GFS operates more than 175 stores across Florida, Georgia, Illinois, Indiana, Kentucky, Michigan, Missouri, New York, Ohio, Pennsylvania, Tennessee, Texas and Wisconsin.
+As of 2025, GFS operates more than 175 stores across Florida, Georgia, Illinois, Indiana, Iowa, Kentucky, Michigan, Missouri, New York, Ohio, Pennsylvania, Tennessee, Texas and Wisconsin.
 The company began renovating many stores in 2019.